Understanding a Pathology Report

 • Invasion, or how deep the tumor goes into the tissue.

 • Margins are the area at the edge of the tissue.
-When doing a cancer surgery, the surgeon tries to remove the entire tumor and some normal tissue around it.
+During surgery for cancer, your surgeon tries to remove the whole tumor and some normal tissue around it.
 This area of "normal tissue" is important because any stray cancer cells may be included in this.
 If the edge (or margin) contains tumor, there may have been cancer cells left behind.
 The goal of surgery is to have a "clear margin,” that is, clear of any cancer cells.

-• Lymph nodes – if tested, the report will go over whether cancer cells were found in the lymph nodes.
+• Lymph nodes – if tested, the report will describe if cancer cells were found in the lymph nodes.

 • Other information may be included depending on the type of cancer.
-This can be special stains/dyes or genetic tests that find abnormalities linked with a specific cancer type.
+There may be special stains/dyes or genetic tests that find abnormalities linked with a specific cancer type.

-Keep in mind that some tests may be done at a different laboratory, and it may take longer to get those results.
-Some pieces of the report are used to figure out the stage of the cancer and most pieces play a role in deciding what treatment is needed.
+Keep in mind that some tests may be done at a different laboratory and it may take longer to get those results.
+Some parts of the report are used to figure out the stage of the cancer and most of the report will play a role in deciding what treatment you may need.
 By understanding the basics of the report, you will be better able to talk about your treatment options with your healthcare team.

 Second Opinion on Pathology